lofar-astron/DP3/doc/design.md

 It begins with setting the required info for the first step and its next step(s).
 Next, each buffer (containing a single time slot) is processed by the first step.
 When processed, it invokes the process function of the next step.
-DPPP calls the `finish` function of the first step and subsequent steps.
+Once all buffers are processed, DPPP calls the `finish` function of the first step and subsequent steps.
 This function flushes all remaining data from the steps to their output channel(s).
 Finally, DPPP calls the `addToMS` function on each step for updating the metadata of the MS.
 The figure below gives a graphical overview of the [DPStep](@ref DP3::DPPP::DPStep) flow.